freyesgu93/aws-solutions-architect-associate-notes/README.md

 Persistence — Instance store persists during reboots, but not stop or terminate.
 EBS volumes however persists accross reboot, stop, and terminate.

+When you create an encrypted EBS volume and attach it to a supported instance type, the following types of data are encrypted:

+   - Data at rest inside the volume

+   - All data moving between the volume and the instance

+   - All snapshots created from the volume

+   - All volumes created from those snapshots

 __EBS volume types__ —
 1. Provisioned IOPS SSD.
 I/O-Intensive NoSQL and relational databases.
 4GB - 16TB.
 Max 64000 IOPS.
-Max 1000MB/s throughput. *For critical high performing databases.*
+Max 1000MB/s throughput.
+IO1 is designed to deliver a consistent baseline performance of **up to 50 IOPS/GB**. *For critical high performing databases.*
 2. General purpose SSD.
 Boot volumes, low-latency interactive apps, dev&test.
 1GB - 16TB.
 Max 16000 IOPS.
 Max 250MB/s throughput.
 The performance of gp2 volumes is tied to volume size.
 Volumes earn I/O credits at the baseline performance rate of 3 IOPS per GiB of volume size. *For web applications // most use cases.*
 3. Throughput optimized HDD.
 For Big Data, data warehouses, log processings.
 500GB - 16TB.
 Max 500 IOPS.
 Max 500MB/s throughput. *For Big Data.*
 4. Cold HDD.
 Colder data requiring fewer scans per day.
 500GB - 16TB.
 Max 250 IOPS.
 Max 250MB/s throughput. *For infrequently accessed data.*